 - Lesson Quizzes ...
 30%

-Detailed information about these requirements are covered in Course Assignments in Course Orientation.
+Detailed information about these requirements is covered in Course Assignments in Course Orientation.

 The grading scale below indicates the general standards I use in METEO 3.
 Depending on the performance of the class, grades may be curved to students' advantage.